CNAChino/call-event-service/README.md

 * Latitude
 * Longtitude

-For version 1.0, events receives are discarded.
-Next version is to publish the event to **Apache Kafka**.git
+For version 1.0, the events received are discarded.
+Next version is to publish the events to **Apache Kafka**.

-This service is a prototype to integrate the following technologies:
+Call Event Service 1.0 is a prototype to integrate the following technologies:
 1. Spring Boot - for running the application and application configuration.
 2. gRPC - RPC protocol framework
 3. Docker - run the application in a container and use docker networking